gerritnowald/budget_book/README.md

 It can also be used to split transactions, e.g. for cash withdrawal at the supermarket.

-The console user interface is automatically run after `transaction_categorizer`.
+The console user interface is automatically run after `transaction_importer`.
 The pre-selected line highlights the last previously appended transaction.

 ## spendings report